Skip to content

 #PBS -l walltime=1:00:00

-# The 4 lines above are options for scheduling system: job will run 1 hour at maximum, 1 machine with 4 processors + 4gb RAM memory + 10gb scratch memory are requested
+# The 4 lines above are options for the scheduling system: the job will run 1 hour at maximum, 1 machine with 4 processors + 4gb RAM memory + 10gb scratch memory are requested

-DATADIR=/storage/brno12-cerit/home/user123/test_directory # substitute username and path to to your real username and path
+DATADIR=/storage/brno12-cerit/home/user123/test_directory # substitute username and path to your real username and path

-# append a line to a file "jobs_info.txt" containing the ID of the job, the hostname of node it is run on and the path to a scratch directory
+# append a line to a file "jobs_info.txt" containing the ID of the job, the hostname of the node it is run on, and the path to a scratch directory

 echo "$PBS_JOBID is running on node `hostname -f` in a scratch directory $SCRATCHDIR" >> $DATADIR/jobs_info.txt